PawseySC/bio-intro-containers/_episodes/32-build-examples.md

     - *Data science* Jupyter, including Python, scientific Python packages, R, Tidyverse and more: `jupyter/datascience-notebook:latest`.

+> ## IMPORTANT: which base images to use for the next steps?
+>
+> As we don't continuously update the content of this tutorial, in the following exercises please use only image tags from the list above, and only for the suggested image names.
+>
+> We've pre-cached the images that are relevant to this tutorial image in the virtual machine, so that the following pull processes should only take a few seconds.
+{: .callout}

 ### Exercise 1: Write an RStudio Dockerfile

 The first exercise in this session is to write a little Dockerfile for the R package `ggtree`.
 This package provides functionalities to represent phylogenetic trees using R, by building on top of the [Tidyverse](https://www.tidyverse.org) collection of data science packages, and in particular the plotting library `ggplot2`.